 Threat modeling is catching on.
-Increasingly organizations are realizing that securing DevOps projects as early as possible – preferably during the initial whiteboarding – not only reduces risk, it makes good business sense.
+Increasingly, organizations are coming to the realization that securing DevOps projects as early as possible – preferably during the initial whiteboard planning and design stages – not only reduces risk, it makes good business sense.
 For some time now agile DevOps workflows have included static and dynamic scans, issue tracking, and other tools to help ensure coding is secure.

-More recently organizations have been looking for ways to “left-shift,” automate, and more fully integrate security into existing DevOps workflows – hence the rise of Rugged DevOps and DevSecOps.
-Yet nothing is as efficient or as effective for securing the development lifecycle as threat modeling with architecturally-based process flow diagrams.
+More recently organizations have been looking for ways to “left-shift,” automate, and more fully integrate security into existing DevOps workflows – hence the rise of DevSecOps.
+Yet nothing is as efficient or as effective for securing the software development lifecycle – and more recently, the cloud development lifecycle (CDLC) – as threat modeling with architecturally-based process flow diagrams.

 One of the drawbacks of such methods is that potential threats to the modern organizational cyber environment do not neatly fall into an arbitrary classification scheme, nor are all threats caused by data flows.
-For example, consider the APT threat actor utilizing spear phishing, insider threats caused by disgruntled or compromised employees, and CVEs caused by insecure coding.
+For example, consider the advanced persistent threat (APT) actor utilizing spear phishing, insider threats caused by disgruntled or compromised employees, and common vulnerabilities and exposures (CVEs) caused by insecure coding.